 Expanding on the creative practice theory and production skills acquired in previous FITV subjects, this subject develops higher level proficiencies in short film production, with a specific focus on advanced editing techniques, on-set production skills, and higher level strategies for developing an improved command of visual narrative literacy.
 This is a hands-on production subject.
 You will be making a short film, editing scenes from previously shot films, you will learn to work with other people in a collaborative creative partnership, you will learn various industry production standards for professional roles, crew hierarchy, and how to function as an industry practitioner.

-1. Understand higher level editing approaches and techniques.
+1. Demonstrate higher level editing approaches and techniques.

 2. Apply advanced editing techniques to dramatic scenes.